SolarNetwork/nifty-tou/docs/md/nifty-tou.tariffrate.md

 An identifiable tariff rate.

-Note that `amount` is stored as a string to maintain precision.

 **Signature:**

 ```typescript
 export default class TariffRate
 ```

+## Remarks

+Note that `amount` is stored as a string to maintain precision.

 ## Constructors